Emil-H-Uhlin/platformer_jumpDemo/README.md

 ## Implementation
 In my implementation I use Unity's ScriptableObject class to create serialized JumpSettings.
 These can be used for different levels, areas or characters.

-My implementation allows for two main types of jumps:
+My implementation allows for two main types of jumps (bear in mind they look very similar due to low framerate):
 <details open>
   <summary>Linear jumps:</summary>